On the behavior of stringy motives under Galois quasi-\'etale covers: Introduction

 where $G_i \coloneqq \Gal\big(K(X_i)/(X_0)\big)$.
 Hence, we reach a contradiction if we can prove a descending chain condition (DCC) for stringy motives in those cases.
 We are able to achieve this in case (a); see \autoref{prop:DCC}, but leave it open in the remaining two cases.
-It is worth noting that the DCC property for another version of stringy invariants was discussed by Takahashi; see \cite{TakahashiDCCStringyInvariants}.
+Noteworthy, a DCC property for another version of stringy invariants was discussed by Takahashi; see \cite{TakahashiDCCStringyInvariants}.

-As an application, we give a characteristic-free proof for the finiteness of the local \'etale fundamental group for KLT surface singularities; see \autoref{thm.ApplicationFundamentalGroups}.
-Of course, if the (purely wild) DCC condition holds for threefolds as well, then same would hold for KLT threefold singularities.
+As an application, we give a characteristic-free proof for the finiteness of the local \'etale fundamental group of KLT surface singularities; see \autoref{thm.ApplicationFundamentalGroups}.
+Of course, if the (purely wild) DCC condition holds for threefolds, the same would hold for KLT threefold singularities.